Web Browser Market Share In 2023: 85+ Browser Usage Statistics

 General Statistics

-- Safari is the #1 browser for US mobile users in 49 out of 50 states (and D.C.), with over 55.85% of Americans using it for their mobile devices.
+- Safari is the #1 browser for US mobile users, with 50% of Americans using it for their mobile devices.

 - Originally, Safari was going to be named ‘Freedom’ by Apple’s creator, Steve Jobs.